-On Launchpad, you have access to all of your Mac apps, regardless of where they are installed on your computer.
+On Launchpad on Mac, you can find all of your apps, regardless of where they are installed.
 While you can expect few problems on Launchpad with apps installed in the Applications folder, the same can't be said for titles downloaded and stored elsewhere.
 Occasionally, installed apps aren't showing up under Launchpad.
 Conversely, you might see icons for apps that are no longer on your computer.
 In times like these, the Launchpad database gets corrupted.
-Luckily, there's a quick fix for it!

 How to reset Launchpad on your Mac